lizafh/library-management-api/README.md

 # 📚 Library Management API

-A simple RESTful API for managing books and borrowing operations in a library system.
-Built with **Express.js**, **TypeScript**, **Mongoose** for schema validation.
+A comprehensive Library Management API system for managing a library’s inventory and borrowing process.
+Built using **Express.js**, **TypeScript**, **MongoDB**, and **Mongoose**, this API enables full CRUD operations on books, enforces business rules (like availability control), and provides advanced querying features such as filtering, sorting, and aggregation summaries.

 ---

 ## 🚀 Features

-- ✅ Add, update, delete, and retrieve books
+- ✅ Add,get,update,delete, and retrieve books
 - 📚 Borrow books with availability check
 - 📊 Borrowed books summary using aggregation
 - 🔍 Supports filtering, sorting, and limit